Issaquah High School: History

 Founded in 1901, IHS was the only high school in the school district until Liberty High School opened in 1977.
 Previously located near the Issaquah Middle School campus, IHS moved to its present site in southeast Issaquah in 1962.

 Growth of enrollment at IHS has coincided with the growth of the Issaquah community.
 The Issaquah School District completed the construction of the Pacific Cascade Freshman Campus in 2005, making it the new home to the freshman class of IHS and nearby Skyline High School.
 IHS enrolled only three school grades (10–12) for five academic years (2005–10) while an extensive remodeling of the school took place.
 The cost of the remodel totaled $61,500,000.
 IHS is now the district's largest school.
 The three stories accommodate 1,850 students.
 There are three classroom wings, science labs, a main and auxiliary gym, commons, and administrative spaces.

 Mascot change

 In 2003, the school changed its team name from "Indians" to "Eagles".
 The change came after The Church Council of Greater Seattle adopted a resolution calling for an end to all Native American imagery in school mascots in 2002.

-Controversy
+Controversies

+In 2013 a bracket entitled "May Madness" was posted anonymously to Facebook.
+It included photos of 64 girls and invited others to vote for which girl they believed to be the hottest.

-In March 2019, a female student created a poster with a reference to black slavery in order to ask out a male classmate to Tolo, an annual school dance, which many deemed offensive.
+In March 2019, a female student held a poster with a reference to black slavery in order to ask out a male classmate to Tolo, an annual school dance, which many deemed offensive.
 As a response to the resulting media coverage surrounding the incident, IHS students staged a walkout in which they denounced hate and racism.

+In October 2023 AI-generated pornographic material of a number of female students and a staff member were circulated.